chenxingqiang/fanfei-agent/README.md

 ## Community & contact

 - [GitHub Discussion](https://github.com/langgenius/dify/discussions).
 Best for: sharing feedback and asking questions.
 - [GitHub Issues](https://github.com/langgenius/dify/issues).
-Best for: bugs you encounter using Dify.AI, and feature proposals.
+Best for: bugs you encounter using keyai.tech, and feature proposals.
 See our [Contribution Guide](https://github.com/langgenius/dify/blob/main/CONTRIBUTING.md).
 - [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.
 - [X(Twitter)](https://twitter.com/dify_ai).
 Best for: sharing your applications and hanging out with the community.